 On August 18, 2005 we closed on the issuance of our seventh term note securitization transaction in the amount of \$340.6 million.
-This issue has a similar structure to our 2004 term securitization with six different classes of notes.
+This issuance has a similar structure to our 2004 term securitization with six different classes of notes.
 Each class of notes has its own interest rate, repayment term and rating.
 The weighted average interest coupon of the 2005 term securitization will approximate 4.81% over the term of the financing.
 We entered into forward-starting interest rate swap agreements in advance of pricing our 2005 term securitization to hedge against rising interest rates.
 The Company terminated these swap agreements simultaneously with the pricing of the term securitization issued in August 2005 and is amortizing the realized gains of \$3.2 million to reduce recorded interest expense over the term of the related borrowing.
 As a result of this hedging activity, we expect total interest expense on the 2005 term transaction to approximate an average of 4.50% over the term of the borrowings.
 Our borrowings, including our term note securitizations, are collateralized by the Company's direct financing leases.
 The Company is restricted from selling, transferring, or assigning the leases or placing liens or pledges on these leases.

-Under the revolving bank facility, warehouse facilities and term securitization agreements, the Company is subject to numerous covenants, restrictions and default provisions relating to, among other things, maximum lease delinquency and default levels, a minimum net worth requirement of \$88.9 million and a maximum debt to equity ratio of 10 to 1.
+Under the revolving bank facility, warehouse facilities and term securitization agreements, the Company is subject to numerous covenants, restrictions and default provisions relating to, among other things, maximum lease delinquency and default levels, a minimum net worth requirement of \$92.7 million and a maximum debt to equity ratio of 10 to 1.
 A change in the Chief Executive Officer or Chief Operating Officer is an event of default under the revolving bank facility and warehouse facilities unless a replacement acceptable to the Company's lenders is hired within 90 days.
 Such an event is also an immediate event of service termination under the term securitizations.
 A merger or consolidation with another company in which the Company is not the surviving entity is an event of default under the financing facilities.
-In addition, the revolving bank facility and warehouse facilities could result under one facility would also be an event of default on the other facilities.
+In addition, the revolving bank facility and warehouse facilities contain cross default provisions whereby certain defaults under one facility would also be an event of default on the other facilities.
 An event of default under the revolving bank facility or warehouse facilities could result in termination of further funds being available under such facility.
-An event of default under any of the facilities could result in an acceleration of amounts outstanding under the facilities, foreclosure on all or a portion of the leases financed by the facilities and/or the removal of the Company as servicer of the leases financed by the facility.
-As of June 30, 2007, the Company was in compliance with the terms of the warehouse facilities and term securitization agreements.
+An event of default under the facilities and/or the removal of the Company as servicer of the leases financed by the facilities.
+As of September 30, 2007, the Company was in compliance with the terms of the revolving bank facility, the warehouse facilities and the term securitization agreements.
+None of the Company's debt facilities contain subjective acceleration clauses allowing the creditor to accelerate the scheduled maturities of the obligation under conditions that are not objectively determinable (for example, "if the debtor fails to maintain satisfactory operations" or "if a material adverse change occurs").